iamstarkov/ispeakweb/README.md

 I promise, that I will choose new authors carefully, but nobody can say for sure how it will be going in real life with every author.
 Things do happen, you know.

-## Show me more!

-— _ispeakweb_ will have a statistics page and summary pages for each author.

 ## What will I get as an author?

 * New followers from your target audience